ImperialCollegeLondon/pyrealm/source/pmodel/envt_variation_outputs.md

 ```

-# Step 4: Estimating productivity

-This page shows how the main output variables from the P Model vary under
+This page shows how the main output variables from the P Model vary under differing
-differing environmental conditions.
-The paired plots below show how C3 and C4
+environmental conditions.
+The paired plots below show how C3 and C4 plants respond under
-plants respond under a range of temperatures (-10°C to 60°C) and then pairs of
+a range of temperatures (-10°C to 60°C) and then pairs of values for the other
-values for the other environmental variables:
+environmental variables:

 * Atmospheric pressure: 101325 Pa and 80000 Pa
 * Vapour pressure deficit: 500 Pa and 2000 Pa